-Indonesia earthquake: torrents of 'liquid soil' washed away buildings
+Indonesia earthquake: Torrents of 'liquid soil' washed away buildings

 Related Content

-- Indonesia earthquake: torrents of 'liquid soil' washed away buildings
+- Indonesia earthquake: Torrents of 'liquid soil' washed away buildings

 - 7.5-magnitude earthquake hits Indonesia